eagle-io/docs/source/intro/overview/index.rst

 		:scale: 40 %

 Change the Selected Node by clicking or touching on another Node.
-You will notice that container Nodes (with the exception of the Base Node) will automatically expand and collapse to show and hide their contained Nodes on selection.
+You will notice that container Nodes will automatically expand and collapse to show and hide their contained Nodes on selection.

 Selecting a Node focuses your View.
 Only the selected Node and the Nodes it contains will be available in the Content Area.